RIOT-OS/RIOT/examples/emcute_mqttsn/README.md

 node during compile time.
 Simply use the `EMCUTE_ID` environment variable for this, e.g. build with `EMCUTE_ID=horst make all`.

-### I see incomming messages in RSMB, but no outgoing message seems to arrive?
+### I see incoming messages in RSMB, but no outgoing message seems to arrive?
 The UDP socket handling for IPv6 based endpoints in the `Mosquitto.rsmb` implementation is buggy when it comes to handling link local addresses, as the implementation does not remember the interface on which data comes in,